Contents area

 Integration of probabilistic forecasts

-Probabilistic information is also increasingly used in the pictographic illustration of local forecasts.
+The local forecasts also include probabilistic information.
 On the basis of the ensemble scenarios, one median scenario can be calculated for each meteorological parameter for a specific place and time.
 This means that half of the scenarios in the ensemble forecast will return a higher value and the other half a lower value than the median scenario.
 To quantify the most extreme values predicted by these scenarios, the highest 10 percent of the higher values and the lowest 10 percent of the lower values are used.
 The value below which the lowest 10 percent lie is called the 10% quantile (Q10), while the value above which the highest 10 percent lie is called the 90% quantile (Q90).
 (The median is the 50% quantile.)

 Probabilistic information on the MeteoSwiss website